 - A letter from your contact

 As you’d expect, most of the box is taken up with clues and evidence!

 Everything for the episode is contained in a sealed, large letter-sized envelope.
 Opening that envelope feels like you’re opening an evidence envelope like the ones you see on detective shows!

 Inside the box, there might be the odd small physical clue like a keychain or a cufflink along with plenty of paper-based clues.

-There are a lot of paper based clues, but that doesn’t mean most of the clues are the same.
+There are a lot of paper-based clues, but that doesn’t mean most of the clues are the same.
 Far from it.

 Each piece is amazingly crafted, with super-high attention to detail.
 In Curtain Call, they do an amazing job at creating the feel of the 1930s.
-Posters are on thick paper with subdued colours as though the ink has faded over the years, forensic reports look like authentic photocopies and letters written on a typewriter have created indentations on the page where the keys have hit the paper.
+Posters are on thick paper with subdued colors as though the ink has faded over the years, forensic reports look like authentic photocopies, and letters written on a typewriter have created indentations on the page where the keys have hit the paper.